mtth/kit/README.rst

       url: 'mysql://...'
       engine:
         pool_recycle: 3600
+      options:
+        commit: yes
+        raise: no

 The following configuration options are available:

 * ``root``: project root, will be added to your python path.
-Useful if your configuration files are in a subdirectory of your project.
+Useful if your configuration files are in a subdirectory of your project (defaults to ``'.'``)

 * ``modules``: list of modules to import (and that don't belong to an application).